Organisational Unit: UNU Institute for Environment and Human Security (UNU-EHS)

 UNU-EHS, established in December 2003, is part of the UNU system, a worldwide network of research and training institutes.
 Its mission is to advance human security through knowledge-based approaches to reducing vulnerability and environmental risks.
 For more information, please visit www.ehs.unu.edu.

-VARMAP develops and applies conceptual frameworks and scientific methods to assess socio-economic vulnerability and risk in the context of natural hazards, environmental change, and societal transformation.
+The institute’s VARMAP section develops and applies conceptual frameworks and scientific methods to assess socio-economic vulnerability and risk in the context of natural hazards, environmental change, and societal transformation.
 The section explores opportunities to reduce risks and to evaluate competing adaptation options.
-The section has a strong focus on urban areas and rural–urban linkages, and is particularly interested in the trends in vulnerability and adaptive capacity as societies undergo wider cultural, economic, demographic, and political transformation.
+The section has a strong focus on urban areas and rural-urban linkages and is particularly interested in the trends in vulnerability and adaptive capacity as societies undergo wider cultural, economic, demographic, and political transformation.
 VARMAP convenes an interdisciplinary team and has a wide network of scientific and practical partners.
-It draws on a mixed-methods approach, integrating qualitative and quantitative tools for the analysis.
-The section combines a global focus with clusters of specific regional expertise, notably in Southeast Asia, South Asia, East Asia, West Africa and Europe.
+It draws on a mixed methods approach, integrating qualitative and quantitative tools for the analysis.
+The section combines a global focus with clusters of specific regional expertise, notably in Southeast Asia, South Asia, East Asia, West and Northern Africa and Europe.

-Under the authority of the Director of UNU-EHS/Vice-Rector in Europe and the supervision of the Head of the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) section, the successful candidate will be entrusted with the following tasks:
+Under the supervision of the Director of UNU-EHS, the Heads of the VARMAP and EVES sections, and the project manager, the successful candidate will be entrusted with the following tasks: